chubbymaggie/fast/doc/usage.md

 target project, textual differences of the target project, and the judgement whether the pair of differences are clones.
 The output of the command is a protobuf representation of the above pairs.

+### Compute the difference between two artefacts

+  $fast -D Hello1.java Hello2.java

+THe command will print the compared files on the terminal, with colors indicating the changes.
+By default, something in yellow color on the 1st file will be changed to something in blue color on the 2nd file; and something in red color on the 1st file will be deleted, while something in green color on the 2nd file will be added.